What if I told you about an offer where you can get the product, plus double your money back, plus extra prizes? What would you do?

 What deal am I talking about?
 It’s Sadaqah (voluntary charity).

-The following points show how this noble act can increase our productivity in this life and in preparing for the next
+The following points show how this noble act can increase our productivity in this life.
+And how it will prepare us for the next.

-‘Who is he that will loan to Allah a beautiful loan which Allah will double unto his credit and multiply it many times?’
-[2:245].
+“Who is he that will loan to Allah a beautiful loan, which Allah will double unto his credit and multiply it many times?”(Qur’an 2:245)

-The above verse teaches us that by generously giving to the poor and needy, Allah will increase our wealth and blessings in this life, wipe out sin, increase reward and provide shade on the Day of Judgment and more insha’Allah!
+The above verse teaches us that by generously giving to the needy, Allah will increase our wealth and blessings.

 What more could we ask for?

-Money back, profit, good health, barakah (blessings) in our wealth, shade on the Day of Judgement, sadaqah is definitely the best investment for our dunya (life) and akhira (The hearafter).
+Money back, profit, good health, barakah (blessings) in our wealth, shade on the Day of Judgement, and sadaqah are definitely the best investments for our dunya (life) and akhira (The hereafter).

-Forget special offers, reduced prices and buy one get one free deals – a productive Muslim knows the ultimate best way to spend his/her wealth – in the way of Allah.
+Forget special offers, reduced prices, and buy one, get one free deals.
+A productive Muslim knows the ultimate best way to spend his or her wealth: in the way of Allah.

 Another hadith reported by Sahih Muslim: